(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Kidney failure

 It may take three to six weeks to recover from kidney surgery.
-You should be able to resume normal activities in four to six weeks.
+The patient should be able to resume normal activities in four to six weeks.

-You may experience pain in your belly or on your side where your kidney was removed.
-You also may have:
+The patient may experience pain in his or her belly or on the side where the kidney was removed.
+The patient also may have:

 • Bruising around incisions